Stentor Alliance

 The Stentor Alliance was a formal alliance of Canada's major telecommunications companies, specifically its incumbent local exchange carriers.
 It derives its name from the Greek mythological figure Stentor.

+The system originally formed in 1931 as the Telephone Association of Canada, soon becoming the Trans-Canada Telephone System and operating under this name for most of its history.
+It was briefly known as Telecom Canada before becoming Stentor in 1992.
+The group began dissolving in 1999, with the last unit closing in 2004.

-Formed in 1992 to succeed Telecom Canada (which was previously known as the Trans-Canada Telephone System, and before that as the Telephone Association of Canada), the alliance comprised the following companies at the time of inception:
+The alliance comprised the following companies at the time of inception: